zeek/zeek-docs/scripts/base/protocols/conn/main.zeek.rst

          *uid* values for any encapsulating parent connections used over the lifetime of this inner connection.

+      protocol_id: :zeek:type:`count` :zeek:attr:`&log` :zeek:attr:`&optional`
+         The numeric identifier for the transport protocol for this connection.

       community_id: :zeek:type:`string` :zeek:attr:`&optional` :zeek:attr:`&log`
          (present if :doc:`/scripts/policy/protocols/conn/community-id-logging.zeek` is loaded)